-- 83.93.
-As a result of the materiality assessment, the undertaking shall disclose the material IROs originating its VC.
-ESRS 2 SBM-3 paragraph 48 (a) requires disclosing "where in its business model, its own operations and its upstream and downstream value chain these material impacts, risks and opportunities are concentrated". - The preparation of this disclosure may use the evidence of impacts from the due diligence process, such as the concentration of types of impacts by country or operational step. - 85.95.
-ESRS 2 SBM-3 also requires describing the material impacts identified following the materiality assessment process disclosed under IRO-1: "whether the undertaking is involved with the material impacts through its activities or because of its business relationships, describing the nature of the activities or business relationships concerned" (ESRS 2 paragraph 48 c) iv)). - 86.96.
-ESRS 2 paragraph 48 (b) requires as well disclosure of: "the current and anticipated effects of its material impacts, risks and opportunities on its business model, value chain, strategy and decision-making, and how it has responded or plans to respond to these effects, including any changes it has made or plans to make to its strategy or business model as part of its actions to address particular material impacts or risks, or to pursue particular material opportunities".

-- 87.97.
-This implies that when strategically important hotspots for VC IROs have been identified, ESRS 2 SBM-3 requires information about discussions of the impacts at the relevant managerial level or governance bodies in charge (Paragraph 48(b)). - 88.98.
-The disclosures should be consistent with the corresponding information on whether and how the VC was considered in the materiality assessment. - 89.99.
-The information required by ESRS 2 SBM-3 paragraph 48 (a) and (b) (such as effects on and changes of the VC, business strategy and how it responds or plans to respond to those effects) should enable an understanding of the undertaking's basic ability to influence those IROs, and any potential effects on the undertaking. - (a) When providing information required by ESRS SBM-3 on material IROs or PAT, qualitative information may be sufficient (for instance for human rights policies with respect to the VC).
-However, quantitative information may be required to help users understand impacts, their severity and likelihood and/or track the effectiveness of actions to manage them.
+- 131. As a result of the materiality assessment, the undertaking shall disclose the material IROs originating in its VC.
+ESRS 2 SBM-3 paragraph 48(a) requires disclosing 'where in its business model, its own operations and its upstream and downstream value chain these material impacts, risks and opportunities are concentrated'. - 132.
+The preparation of this disclosure may use evidence of impacts from the due diligence process, such as the concentration of types of impacts by country or operational step. - 133.
+ESRS 2 SBM-3 also requires describing the material impacts identified following the materiality assessment process disclosed under IRO-1, specifying 'whether the undertaking is involved with the material impacts through its activities or because of its business relationships, describing the nature of the activities or business relationships concerned' (ESRS 2 paragraph 48 (c)(iv)). - 134.
+ESRS 2 paragraph 48(b) requires as well disclosure of 'the current and anticipated effects of [the undertaking's] material impacts, risks and opportunities on its business model, value chain, strategy and decision-making, and how it has responded or plans to respond to these effects, including any changes it has made or plans to make to its strategy or business model as part of its actions to address particular material impacts or risks, or to pursue particular material opportunities'. - 135.
+This implies that when strategically important hotspots for VC IROs have been identified, ESRS 2 SBM-3 requires information about discussions of the impacts at the relevant managerial level or governance bodies in charge (paragraph 48(b)). - 136.
+The disclosures should be consistent with the corresponding information on whether and how the VC was considered in the materiality assessment. - 137.
+The information required by ESRS 2 SBM-3 paragraph 48(a)(b) (such as the effects on and changes in the VC, the undertaking's business strategy and how it responds or plans to respond to those effects) should enable an understanding of the undertaking's basic ability to influence those IROs and any potential effects on the undertaking. - 138.
+When providing information required by ESRS SBM-3 on material IROs or PAT, qualitative information may be sufficient (for instance, for human rights policies with respect to the VC).
+However, quantitative information may be required to help users understand impacts, their severity and their likelihood and/or to track the effectiveness of actions to manage them.